6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and

-There are several surveys in the literature which have reviewed the research work conducted in the area of 6G.
+Several surveys have reviewed the literature conducted in the area of 6G.
 These surveys have focused on different aspects of 6G technologies.
 This section provides an overview of some of the most recent surveys and also provides a comparison with our work.

 The survey \cite{shahraki2021comprehensive} discusses the 6G-based features and challenges for Cellular IoT which can connect enormous physical and virtual objects to the Internet using cellular networks.
 These issues include delay and throughput provision for bandwidth-hungry applications like holographic communication etc. The survey also discusses various aspects of 6G networks like needs, requirements, applications, key performance indicators, and the potential key enabling technologies.
-However, it doesn’t provide the details about security, ML/AI, and various potential use cases like industry 5.0.
+However, it does not provide details about security, ML/AI, and various potential use cases like Industry 5.0.

-The article \cite{guo2021enabling} provides a comprehensive survey on 6G-enabled massive IoT.
-A detailed discussion is provided regarding the driving forces and requirements of the emerging IoT-enabled applications, alongside the constraints of 5G/6G.
-The authors also discussed the 6G core areas that can be linked with IoTs, these areas include technical requirements, use cases, and trends.
-The authors proposed an architecture of IoTs that is supposed to use 6G technologies, this architecture is called space–air-ground–underwater/sea networks and it’s incorporated the ML mechanisms.
-The article lacks the 6G-related discussion about security, and also various use cases are ignored in the survey including VR, industry 5.0, big data, and health applications.

-The article \cite{wang20206g} discusses a vision of the recent paradigm shift of 6G wireless communication networks and provides performance evaluation metrics for such a network.
-The focus of the survey is to provide a comprehensive analysis of channel characteristics on various 5G and 6G frequency channels including mm-wave, terahertz, and optical wireless communication.
-These channel characteristics are discussed in application scenarios of satellite, UAV, maritime, and underwater.
-The future challenges of 6G channel measurements and models were pointed out; however, the article lacks details on 6G-based disruptive technologies.
-The article also ignored the security challenges on these channels which is a critical aspect of 6G networks.